-It’s been called crisis capitalism.
-Puppeteers promote debt and dysfunction that threatens the survival of their government.
 Then, corporate raiders take the keys to everything of value and write off the debt.
 These nations must make many other concessions to have their debt forgiven.
 They must cut all public spending drastically so that all revenues benefit corporations. it’s happening in Greece and Detroit now.Read the Shock Doctrine by Naomi Klein for a deeper explanation of this freakish form of capitalism.

 Assuming that the world’s democracies still have a prayer of restoring their nations and free-market capitalism, I suggest three remedies:

 1. All new spending must pass the litmus test.
 Define the problem that must be solved and the steps necessary to get there.
 Random proposals to spend money and channel non-compete contracts to cronies is not leadership.

 2. Stop all dark money.
 Most countries are set up with checks and balances to avoid abuses of power and concentrations of power.
 Thanks to dark money, terrorist or fascist organizations and even foreign governments can buy access and influence.
 Average citizens no longer have a voice.

 3. Enact the corruption clause.
 Make all elected and appointed officials swear to uphold the best interests of the state and the citizens.
 Any willful violation of the public trust will be treated as an act of treason.
 Failure to report corruption by associates makes parties accessories to treason.